 Below, we’ll look at whether you should lace up your shoes the day before a race, whether running before a race will help or harm your effort, and what your fitness level and race distance dictate you should do.

-- Should You Run the Day Before A 5k?
+- Should You Run The Day Before A Race?

-- Should You Run the Day Before A 10k?
+- Why You Should Run the Day Before Your Race

-- Should You Run the Day Before A Marathon?
+- Should You Always Run The Day Before Your Race?